n3r0-b1n4ry/pytsk3_data-recovery/IMPLEMENTATION_SUMMARY.md

 - ✅ Comprehensive logging
 - ✅ Graceful degradation

-## 📈 Kết quả theo Paper
+## 📈 Results According to Paper

-Theo paper nghiên cứu, tool đạt:
+According to the research paper, the tool achieves:

 | Metric | Target | Achieved |
 |--------|--------|----------|